justPulfer/advice-generator/README.md

 Built with basic HTML, CSS and Vanilla JS.
-Used the FETCH method and Async/Await.
+Used Fetch and Async/Await for the API.